prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 6. If the defendant has not complied with the requirements of paragraph  2 the Registry shall as soon as practicable invite the defendant to:
 	- (a) correct the deficiencies within 14 days  of service of such notification ; and
-	- (b) where applicable, pay th e fee referred to in paragraph 4.
+	- (b) where applicable, pay the fee referred to in paragraph 4.

 7. The protective letter shall not be publicly available on the register until it has been forwarded to the applicant pursuant to paragraph  8.

-8. Where an Application for provisional measures is subsequently lodged the Re gistrar shall forward a copy of the protective letter to the panel or judge appointed under Rule 208 together with the Application for provisional measures and shall forward a copy to the applicant  as soon as practicable.
+8. Where an Application for provisional measures is subsequently lodged the Registrar shall forward a copy of the protective letter to the panel or judge appointed under Rule 208 together with the Application for provisional measures and shall forward a copy to the applicant  as soon as practicable.

 9. If no Application for provision al measures has been lodged within six months from the date of receipt of the Protective letter, the Protective letter shall be removed from the register unless the person who has lodged the Protective letter has prior to the expiry of such period applied for an extension of six months and paid a fee for the extension in accordance with Part  6.
 Further extensions may be obtained on further payments of the fee.